Fooducate for Android Review

 All you need is an Android (2.2 Froyo or higher) or iOS device with a camera and a touchscreen.
 From there on, whenever you go grocery shopping, you can just scan UPC product codes as you go and the phone will instantly pull summarized the most important information about the product.

-What you get on your screen is not only warnings about possibly dangerous elements in the product, but also a grade of the food ranging from A to D, its calorie count and a number of people who like or dislike the product.
+grade of the food ranging from A to D, its calorie count and a number of people who like or dislike the product.
 But if you find out about a product that hides some possibly hazardous contents, you might want to choose a similar yet healthier food.
 That's when the alternatives option comes in handy.
 In a separate tab, you get various “better options,” so you can end up with the right foods in your shopping cart.
 In addition, when tapping on the highlights about a product, you're taken to a page with a much more detailed overview of what you're about to buy.
 In the Android version of Fooducate which we tested, the last option – to compare products – wasn't yet active.

 Going back to the main menu of the application, you can also get your daily tip about healthy eating, along with an average grade of the products you've viewed which should give you a basic idea about your nutrition.
 Along with that, you can also view a history of the products you've checked out.